monjohn/focusworks.dev/posts/2020-06-02-using-react-navigation-with-okta.md

 There have been some exciting announcements recently in the world of React Native.
 [React Native for Web](https://github.com/necolas/react-native-web) is gaining traction, providing a single API for mobile and web apps.
 Equally important is that [Expo.io](https://docs.expo.io/workflow/web/) continues to make using React Native more and more.
 Creating a new React Native project that can be build for Android, iOS or the web is as easy as `expo init newProject`.

 One persistant problem with using React is navigation.
 What seems like a good solution often gets rewritten to provide another, "better" solution.
 Obviously it is a hard problem where each solution has trade-offs.
-Personally, I have come to appreciate [React Navigation](https://reactnavigation.org/) when working on React Native projects.
+Personally, I have come to appreciate React Navigation when working on React Native projects.
 (This project is also by Expo folks.)
 Therefore, I was excited when I saw that it's now compatible with the web: [https://reactnavigation.org/blog/2020/05/16/web-support](https://reactnavigation.org/blog/2020/05/16/web-support).
+Just follow the installation instructions on the [React Navigation](https://reactnavigation.org/) site.

 So with all of this good news, **my goal was to build a website with React Native for web and use React Navigation to do it.**